q3769/chunk4j/README.md

 #### Chunk size/capacity

-When it comes to decide the chunk's capacity, it may be beneficial to use the chop-n-stitch mechanism as a safety measure rather than the regular mode of delivery at run-time: "One ounce of prevention" may still be "worth a pound of cure".
-Design the application such that most messages can be fit and sent in one single chunk, and the chop-n-stitch mechanism only needs to kick in when, occasionally, the message size does go beyond the chunk's capacity.
+When deciding the chunk's capacity, it may be beneficial to use the chop-n-stitch mechanism as a safety measure rather than the regular mode of delivery at run-time: "One ounce of prevention" may still be "worth a pound of cure".
+On the one hand, the chunk's capacity will need to be under the transport message size limit.
+On the other hand, try setting up the application and chunk capacity such that most domain data can be fit and transported in one single chunk/message, and the chop-n-stitch mechanism only needs to kick in when, occasionally, the domain data entry does go beyond the chunk's capacity.

-*Note: chunk4j works on the application layer of the network (Layer 7), and there is a fixed-size overhead between a chunk's byte size capacity (`Chunk.getByteCapacity()`) and the overall size of the entire chunk that is transported by a message.
+*Note: chunk4j works on the application layer of the network (Layer 7).
+There is a fixed-size overhead between a chunk's byte size capacity (`Chunk.getByteCapacity()`) and the overall size of the entire chunk that is transported by a message.
 Take that and all other overheads into account when designing to keep the *entire* message size under the transport limit.*